 Many people in the Philippines are still discovering durian.
 The fruit can grow throughout the islands, but due to typhoons and extreme weather, more than 90% of Philippines durian is grown on the more sheltered island of Mindanao in the south.
-Some is also grown in the Sulu Archipelago and a few other hotspots, especially Los Baños on Luzon.
+Some is also grown in the Sulu Archipelago and a few other hotspots, like the northern part of Negros Island and especially around the Los Baños University on Luzon.

 (If Peter Salleras’s trellising method works out, this may soon change).

-Today, most varieties of durian in the Philippines have obvious ancestry from Thai durian varieties.
-Puyat, the Kobs, Duyaya, Alcon Fancy, and GD-69 are all obvious descendents.
+Today, the majority of the popular varieties have obvious ancestry from Thai durian varieties.
+Puyat, the Kobs, Duyaya, Nanam, Alcon Fancy, Obusa and GD-69 are all obvious descendants of seeds from Thailand.

 More recently, Malaysian durians have become popular too, like D101, D24, Red Prawn, and the unidentified “Malaysian.”